Minin and Pozharsky Square: The City Duma building

 By 1899, architect Vladimir Tseidler had drafted a new building.
 In 1902, the building was built in rough form and covered with iron roofing.
-In the years 1903-1904 the interior was decorated.
+In the years 1903–1904 the interior was decorated.
 Interior is still the most valuable.
 In the interior of the meeting room, the elements of the decor of the royal pavilion from the All-Russian Exhibition of 1896 were used.
 The facades of the building are stylized as "Ancient Rus", there are elements of Art Nouveau.

 Nikolai Bugrov provided more than 70% of all expenses for the construction of the new mansion.
-As a token of gratitude, the house was called "the charitable corps of Nikolai Bugrov", and on April 18, 1904 the Duma decided to mark the house with a memorial plaque, but it appeared only in 1997, the year of the 160th anniversary of Nikolai Bugrov.
+As a token of gratitude, the house was called "the charitable corps of Nikolai Bugrov", and on 18 April 1904 the Duma decided to mark the house with a memorial plaque, but it appeared only in 1997.

-In 1904, the City Hall was located in the new premises.
-In the meeting room from 1908 to 1972 there was a famous painting by Konstantin Makovsky called "Minin's Appeal".

-During the February Revolution, this house was occupied by the Provisional Council of Workers Deputies, from the end of 1917 to September 1918 - the Nizhny Novgorod Soviet City Government, then - the Nizhny Novgorod Soviet of Workers and Red Army Deputies.
+During the February Revolution, this house was occupied by the Provisional Council of Workers Deputies, from the end of 1917 to September 1918 – the Nizhny Novgorod Soviet City Government, then – the Nizhny Novgorod Soviet of Workers and Red Army Deputies.
 From the end of 1919 until now the house belongs to the trade union bodies, due to which the house was named "The Palace of Labor".

 The Exhibition Complex

 It is located between Bolshaya Pokrovskaya and Alekseevskaya streets.

 In the days of the Russian empire new building public shops was built here instead of demolished wooden stalls placed along the Kremlin wall.
 Facades of the building was designed by Ivan Efimov.
 In 1836 the project was approved and the building was built in 1841.
 Then, for three years, the building was in repair.
-In the 1850s, local historian Nikolai Khramtsovsky wrote:"The public house is located on the square and on Alekseevskaya street in three floors, and on Pokrovskaya street - in two: the first and second floors of it are occupied by shops, and in the upper there are living rooms; on the second floor there is a gallery with arches; In the living rooms are placed: the Chamber of the Civil Court, the Construction Commission, the courts of the Uyezd and Zemsky, and the Craftsman's Board."After the construction of the new building of the City Duma (The Palace of Labor) in 1904, the City Library moved to the seat of the City Council.
-In 1904-1905 the main entrance to it was designed in the form of a portico with an attic, two pilasters and small bronze busts of Tolstoy, Pushkin and Dostoevsky in round niches at the top.
+In the 1850s, local historian Nikolai Khramtsovsky wrote:"The public house is located on the square and on Alekseevskaya street in three floors, and on Pokrovskaya street – in two: the first and second floors of it are occupied by shops, and in the upper there are living rooms; on the second floor there is a gallery with arches; In the living rooms are placed: the Chamber of the Civil Court, the Construction Commission, the courts of the Uyezd and Zemsky, and the Craftsman's Board."

-In 1974, on the first floor was equipped with an exhibition hall.